danielsteman/web-rs/articles/blog15.md

 You might be asking yourself how the event loop knows when an IO operation has been completed.
 For that, `asyncio` leverages [select](https://docs.python.org/3/library/select.html) which is an interface to the Unix [`select()` system call](https://man7.org/linux/man-pages/man2/select.2.html).
 This system call allows a program to monitor processes and waits until one or more processes are completed.

 ## Concurrency in a data retrieval context

-A nice example of a coroutine is this function that makes an API call to get `items`:

 ```python
 async def get_items(client: httpx.AsyncClient, from: int = 0) -> dict[Any, Any]: